BitBloomTech/spawn/docs/user_guide/input-file-definition.md

 ## Getting Started

 The specification is defined in an object named `"spec"`.
 Each name/value pair within this object is a parameter name and its value.
-The following generates a single specification node with one parameter, named `"alpha"` with a vlue of 4:
+The following generates a single specification node with one parameter, named `"alpha"` with a value of 4:
 ```json
 {
     "spec": {